-Contests are widely administered in practice to mobilize productive efforts.
-For instance, the internal labor market inside a firm largely resembles a contest, in which workers strive to be promoted to higher rungs on hierarchical ladders (see, for instance, Rosen, 1986).
-Governments, firms, and even wealthy individuals sponsor innovation contests to secure technological solutions or promote focused research efforts for valuable projects (see Che and Gale, 2003).
+Contests are widely administered in practice to mobilize productive effort.
+For instance, workers strive to be promoted to higher rungs on hierarchical ladders inside a firm (see, for instance, Rosen, 1986).
+Governments, firms, and even wealthy individuals sponsor innovation contests to promote research efforts (see Che and Gale, 2003).
 In a contest, contenders expend costly effort to vie for limited prizes and are rewarded based on their relative performance instead of absolute output metrics.
-The economics literature has long recognized this simple mechanism as a convenient remedy for the pervasive moral hazard problem.
-Lazear and Rosen (1981) and Rosen (1986), among others, propose the celebrated thesis that contests could achieve the same level of efficiency as an incentive contract.

 The ubiquity of contest-like competitive activities has triggered broad interest in their strategic substance and the optimal design of competitive schemes that spur incentive provision.
-In this paper, we explore a classic question in the contest literature: How should a designer bias the competition in a contest to boost its performance?
-Contestants' strategic behaviors sensitively depend on their relative competitiveness.
-This can exogenously be determined by contestants' innate strength-e.g., prize valuations-and various environmental factors of the competition, e.g., home court advantage in sports and litigation.
-It can also be determined endogenously by the choice of contest rules.
+This paper explores a classic question: How should a designer bias the competition to boost the performance of a contest?
+Contestants' behaviors sensitively depend on their relative competitiveness, which can often be determined endogenously by the choice of contest rules.
 A designer can impose identity-dependent preferential treatments on contestants-tailored to their individual characteristics-to vary contestants' relative standing.
-Consider, for instance, government policies that favor small and medium-sized enterprises (SMEs) in public procurement to support local entrepreneurship (Che and Gale, 2003; Epstein, Mealem and Nitzan, 2011) and colleges that allocate bonus points to minority applicants (Fu, 2006; Franke, 2012).
-In CEO succession races, the leading candidate is often appointed president or chief operating officer (COO) of the firm: The key appointment endows him/her with superior corporate resources, which boosts the candidate's productivity relative to others (Fu and Wu, 2019b).
+Consider, for instance, government policies that favor small and medium-sized enterprises (SMEs) in public procurement to support local entrepreneurship (Che and Gale, 2003; Epstein, Mealem, and Nitzan, 2011) and colleges that allocate bonus points to minority applicants (Fu, 2006; Franke, 2012).